 Global soil networks

-Find out more about some of the global sail networks in which Rijkswaterstaat is active.
+Learn more about some of the global soil networks in which Rijkswaterstaat is involved.

 AquaConSoil

-The AquaConSoil network consists of policy makers, academics and soil consultants from Europe and the rest of the world.
-The focus of the network is soil pollution and land degradation.
-The sustainable use of land and soil in relation to the major societal challenges is nowadays also one of the topics.
+The AquaConSoil network consists of policymakers, scientists and soil consultants from Europe and the rest of the world.
+The network focuses on soil pollution and land degradation.
+The sustainable use of land and soil in relation to major societal challenges is also a topic today.

-The Netherlands have played an active role in the network and at the conference for years.
-Deltares executes the secretariat of AquaConSoil.
-Rijkswaterstaat contributes to the agenda and the program and is an active participant in the platform.
+The Netherlands has played an active role in the network and the conference for many years.
+Deltares provides the secretariat for AquaConSoil.
+Rijkswaterstaat contributes to the agenda and programme and is an active participant in the platform.

 Global Soil Partnership

-The GSP is the global soil network of the United Nations FAO.
-The GSP was founded in 2012 and aims to promote sustainable soil management among all actors and stakeholders involved in the soil.
-Experts and problem holders are brought together within the network.
+The Global Soil Partnership (GSP) is the United Nations FAO's global soil network.
+Established in 2012, the GSP aims to promote sustainable soil management among all actors and stakeholders involved in soil.
+The network brings together experts and stakeholders.

-In addition, the GSP focuses on information and research.
-One of the most important publications of the GSP is the 2015 report Status of the World's Soil Resources.
-In addition to the condition of the soil, the report also describes the main threats to the soil.
-The GSP also has a European section: the European Soil Partnership (ESP).
+The GSP also focuses on information and research.
+One of the GSP’s most important publications is the 2015 report Status of the World's Soil Resources.
+In addition to the state of the soil, the report also describes the main threats to soil.
+The GSP also has a European section: the European Soil Partnership.

 International Committee on Contaminated Land